PositronicsLab/Pacer/README.md

- example         |  Data files and examples for Pacer include         |  Header files for calling functions in Pacer src             |  Pacer source code
+ example         |  Data files and examples for Pacer include         |  Header files for calling functions in Pacer src             |  Pacer source code setup.sh        |  source this file to configure Pacer and Gazebo environment variables